Obama joins millions in U.S. college basketball madness

 Kornegay said unlike the Super Bowl, which attracts men and women equally in Las Vegas, NCAA Tournament bettors are "99 percent guys, period."

-Kentucky is considered an overwhelming favorite to win the 68-team tournament and become the first to go through the season unbeaten en route to a national title since Indiana in 1976.

-Former Florida governor Jeb Bush, a potential 2016 Republican presidential candidate, selected the University of Virginia to win the title.
-He drew some criticism on social media, with skeptics noting that Virginia is a darkhorse to win but the school is located in a state Bush likely needs in order to reach the Oval Office like his brother and father.
+Former Florida governor Jeb Bush, a potential 2016 Republican presidential candidate, selected the University of Virginia to win.
+He drew some criticism on social media, with skeptics noting that Virginia is a darkhorse but the school is located in a state Bush likely needs to reach the Oval Office like his brother and father.

 (Editing by Mary Milliken and Will Dunham)